prezet/prezet-web/storage/prezet/content/customize/frontmatter.md

 Prezet makes it easy to customize the front matter of your markdown files.
 To learn more about how front matter works in general, check out the [Typed Front Matter documentation](/features/frontmatter).

-This guide walks you through extending Prezet’s default `FrontmatterData` class and updating `config/prezet.php` so that Prezet recognizes your new front matter fields.
+This guide walks you through extending Prezet’s default `FrontmatterData` class so that Prezet recognizes your custom front matter fields.

 ## The Default FrontmatterData Class